-The next phase should consist of small diamond drilling programs on each of the three properties.
+The Phase I mapping and sampling program should be followed up with small diamond drilling programs on each of the three properties.
 The purpose of the drilling program will be to test the limestone in the third dimension.
 The core should be sampled at regular intervals down hole for chemical and optical tests.

 A total of 1500 metres of BQ wireline drilling is recommended: consisting of 500 metres for each of the three properties.
 Hole depths are expected to be in the range of 30 to 50 metres meaning each property should get 10 to 16 vertical drill holes.
-The cost of the drilling program is estimated at \$275.000.
+The cost of the drilling program is estimated at \$275.000 (Table 8b).